openrewrite/rewrite-docs/tutorials/automated-migration-from-junit-4-to-5.md

 You are now ready to run the migration.

 ### Gradle

-For Gradle projects the steps are:
+At a high level, the steps are:

 1. Take a `testCompileOnly` dependency on `rewrite-testing-frameworks`.
 1. Add the rewrite-gradle-plugin to your build and configure the `rewrite` extension to set the `org.openrewrite.java.testing.JUnit5Migration` recipe as active.